chaofengc/IQA-PyTorch/ResultsCalibra/ResultsCalibra.md

 # Results Calibration

 We random select 5 pairs of images from TID2013 for results calibration.
-Images are stored under `./ResultsCalibra/dist_dir` and `./ResultsCalibra/ref_dir`.
-Distorted images and reference images are renamed as the same for simplicity.
+Images are stored under `./dist_dir` and `./ref_dir`.
+Results of different metrics are saved under `./results_compare/`.
+We also record the problems encountered during our reproduction of matlab scripts in [MatlabReproduceNote](./MatlabReproduceNote.md)

 | Method | I03.bmp | I04.bmp | I06.bmp | I08.bmp | I19.bmp |
 | --- | --- | --- | --- | --- | --- |